pingcap/blog/safety-first-common-safety-pitfalls-in-distributed-databases-found-by-jepsen-tests.md

 In addition to these tests, Jepsen uses *Nemeses*, an error injection tool which introduces failures to a system.
 A Nemesis can create partitions, fail processes, and cause other types of actions.

-Here’s an example of some nemeses that do partitioning:
+Here's an example of some nemeses that do partitioning:

 * `partition-halves`: Cuts the network into two halves, a majority and a minority.
 * `random-partition-halves`: Cuts the network into two randomly chosen halves.